Zero-Tang/NoirVisor/README.md

 There is a .NET Framework 4.0 based GUI loader available on GitHub now: https://github.com/Zero-Tang/NoirVisorLoader <br>
 If you are using operating systems older than Windows 8, you are supposed to manually install .NET Framework 4.0 or higher. <br>
 If you use the digital signature provided in NoirVisor's repository, then you should enable the test-signing on your machine. <br>
 You may enable Stealth SSDT Hook by setting up registry: (If your system is updated with certain patches since 2018, you should, nonetheless, disable Stealth MSR Hook feature.
 Otherwise, your system could result in #DF failure.)
-Please note that since hooking is a very dangerous behavior, NoirVisor disables them on default.
+Please note that since hooking is a very dangerous behavior, NoirVisor disables them on default. <br>
+**Caveat: The stealth hook functionalities are *deprecated* by virtue of Windows kernel-mode patch dections.
+They are disabled by default.
+Future updates of NoirVisor will rarely address issues from them.
+If you encountered issues from stealth hook features, expect no fixes will be applied.
+This project has no interest in fixing them.**
 ```bat
 reg add "HKLM\SOFTWARE\Zero-Tang\NoirVisor" /v "StealthMsrHook" /t REG_DWORD /d 1 /f
 ```